f4taal/f4taal.github.io/_posts/2025-20-11-Phishing-attack.md

 ## What is Phishing?
 Phishing is defined as a cybercrime in which attackers pose as trusted entities, such as a bank, a colleague, HR, or a delivery service, to trick victims into revealing sensitive information or installing malware by opening attached files.

-### The Sniper Approach: Spearphishing
+### Spearphishing
-While generic phishing is a numbers game, **Spearphishing** targets a specific individual, organization, or department.
+Spearphishing is a highly targeted form of phishing cyberattack.
+Unlike standard phishing, which sends generic emails to thousands of people, **Spearphishing** targets a specific individual, organization, or department.

 **Why it Works So Well:**